roman-milk/roman-milk.github.io/stockingTales.md

  Once at his feet, he looked down at me and asked, "Are you sure you are ready for this?"

  I didn't know if he meant the job or the blow job, but the answer was the same either way.
 Not remotely hiding my hunger to submit unconditionally, I moaned, my insatiable hunger to obey, to please, "Oh God, yes."
-Report_Story #2